crateio/distutils2/docs/source/index.rst

   A guide for for end-users wanting to install a Python application or library.

+:doc:`setupcfg`
+  Specifications of setup.cfg, the most important file for developers.

 :doc:`tutorial`
   A tutorial for Python developers to discover Distutils2 main features.